o0mrs/esos/README.md

 # Let's save lives from the impact of earthquakes.

 Earthquakes can be extremely devastating, and saving lives during this natural disaster is a top priority.
 This project aims to provide timely notifications to individuals so that they can prepare and protect themselves during an earthquake.
+## Science

+When an earthquake occurs, it produces seismic waves that travel through the Earth's crust.
+The speed of seismic waves varies depending on the type of rock they travel through.
+On average, seismic waves travel at a speed of 5 km/s in the Earth's crust.

+If an earthquake happens at an epicenter, it would take around 30 seconds for the seismic waves to arrive at a nearby city.
+For example, if an earthquake happens in San Francisco, it would take approximately 30 seconds for the seismic waves to reach downtown San Francisco.

+However, if another city is located farther away from the epicenter, it would take longer for the seismic waves to arrive.
+For instance, if an earthquake happens in San Francisco, it would take approximately 50 seconds for the seismic waves to reach Los Angeles.

 ## Required Hardware and Accounts